 Tinsele Rest Camp provides a tranquil overnight retreat 2km from the Restaurant, situated at the foot of the Lebombo Mountains, perfect for families, small groups, nature lovers and birders.
 The Bushveld Backpackers at the main reception area provides budget travellers traditional beehive huts while Bhekilanga Guesthouse in Nsoko Village just 3km away, also managed by KaMsholo, caters for business travellers and conference guests.

 Conferencing facilities at the main complex caters for conferences of various sizes.

-Activities include Guided Game Walks and Game Drives, while overnight guests may self-drive within the park.
+Activities include Guided Game Walks, Game Drives, Pony Rides and Horse Riding while overnight guests may self-drive within the park.

-Day Visitors are welcome to self-drive and picnic, visit the restaurant or take part in activities.
+Day Visitors are welcome to picnic, visit the restaurant or take part in guided activities.